Discover the joys of Trekking in the UK

-Whether it’s an expedition to the Highlands or a ramble through the North York Moors, trekking can be one of the most challenging and rewarding ways to enjoy beautiful natural scenery.
+Whether it’s an expedition to the Highlands or a ramble through the North Yorkshire Moors, trekking can be one of the most challenging and rewarding ways to enjoy beautiful natural scenery.

 But there’s more to trekking than lacing up a pair of walking shoes and going on a hike.
 Trekking covers long stretches of varied terrain and tests both physical strength and navigational skills.
 Whether you’re a serious hiker or a novice, it’s important to prepare for a trek to make sure you everything you need to enjoy yourself and experience the awesome power of nature in action.

 Trekking and hiking are similar pursuits and as a result require much of the same equipment to be successful; avid hill walkers often make the transition to more rigorous trekking over time and can use much of the same seasonal gear.
 Even the best equipment won’t help you if you don’t know how to use it, so make sure you take the time to break-in new clothes and shoes and practice using any other tools you’ll bring with you on a trek.